abstrnoah/brumaltex/README.md

 considered versions of the same package.
 Each iteration aims to be increasingly stable and useful to people who aren't me.
 That said, it's a personal package, so quite ___unstable___ and insufficiently documented.
-Let me know if you find its contents useful and I'd be happy to maintain it better.
+If you find its contents useful and that it contains a bug, please do let me know!

-For "official" documentation, see docstrings in the source code (they are usually pretty good but, still, sorry).
+For broad documentation, see below; for per-macro documentation, see docstrings in the source.

 In general, command names are prefixed `\brt...` to avoid conflicts.
 The only exception to this is the `shorthand` module (see [below](#modules)).